PostureControlLab/anaropia-rfm/README.md

 ## Stimuli

 Stimuli sets must be placed in `stimuli` directory where also the executable is located .
 For each set, create a folder with its name.
 Each set/folder can contain up to 9 stimuli files which correspond to the alphanumeric or numpad keys 1 to 9.
 The files must be called `vr_stim_<NUMBER>.csv` (e.g. `vr_stim_4.csv`).
-The stimuli set can be selected at runtime for the room and screen.
+The stimuli set can be selected at runtime for the room (numpad) and screen (number row).
 The 0 key stops the current running stimuli.

 Stimuli are CSV files and must start with a header `time,pitch,roll,yaw,trans_ap,trans_ml,trans_ud,scale`.
 Each row contains the absolute time (in seconds), 3D rotation angles (in degree, relative to rotation center), 3D position (in meters, relative to world space position of screen or room) and local scale for all axes.
 You can specify any combination of columns and except `time`, all columns can be omitted.